adamw/website/content/blog/2014-05-13-functional-discrete-optimization-coursera-with-scala.md

 dsq_thread_id:
   - 2681596581
 categories:
-  - Coursera
+  - something different
-  - Functional programming
+  - functional programming
-  - optimization
-  - Scala
-  - Solver
-  - Uncategorized
+  - scala

 ---
 Recently I took part in the [Discrete Optimization][1] class at Coursera.
 I must say that it was the best [MOOC][2] I have attended so far, because of two factors.